bitmakerla/estela/docs/estela/installation/installation.md

 Node is an open-source, cross-platform JavaScript runtime environment.

-To install `node` you can use the following command-line code according your OS:
+To install `node` you can use the following command-line code according to your OS:

 {% tabs requirements %}
   {% tab requirements macOS %}